 - Right-click the OneDrive icon in the Notification area and click Settings.

-- Select the Backup tab, and click Manage Backup.
+- Under Sync and Backup, click Manage Backup.

-- In the Manage folder backup dialog, click on the Stop backup link under the special folder (Desktop, Documents, or Pictures)
+- In the Manage folder backup dialog, switch off the toggle button for the special folder (Desktop, Documents, or Pictures)

-- Click Stop backup in the confirmation dialog that appears.
+- Click Stop backup in the confirmation dialog.